Apr 22, 2026

 If you can help it, wait to apply until you reach a 670 credit score.
 Keep your credit utilization low and continue to make on-time payments with your current accounts, and you'll get there eventually.

-A credit card — particularly a secured card — is often easier to get than a line of credit.
-That's because some banks require an existing relationship and a healthier credit profile to be approved.
-Some credit cards are marketed toward those with thin or bad credit history.
+A credit card is often easier to get than a line of credit.
+That's because some of the best banks require an existing relationship and a healthier credit profile to be approved.
+Some credit cards are marketed toward those with thin or bad credit histories.

 Lines of credit tend to have lower interest rates than credit cards.